mbowe4/Notes/Spring Boot.md

 * spring batch

 ## .jar & .war files
-* **_.jar files_**: contain libraries, resources & accessories files
+* **_.jar files_**: contain libraries, resources & accessories files.
+Contains class files.
+	* Self-contained - already contains server (Tomcat)
 * **_.war files_**: contains the web application that can be deployed on any servlet/jsp container.
-The .war file contains jsp, html, javascript and other files necessary for the development of web applications
+The .war file contains jsp, html, javascript and other files necessary for the development of web applications.
+Don't contain servers
+	* intended to be packaged inside a server
+	*

 ## REST controllers
 * **What is a controller?**: a java class marked with annotations that has info about: